 We spent a couple of nights at Petit Hotel Alaro, a short walk away from the downtown.
 The owners are bike enthusiasts and help run some tours but they didn’t actually spend much time in the hotel; and there was no one there to open the hotel when we arrived which is always a tad annoying.
 Still, it’s got a big pool, a great location, lovely main rooms and adequate bedrooms.

 We had one more day of hiking in the Alaro area which exceeded expectations.
-Stay tuned for my last installment on hiking in Mallorca.
+It took us the round about way to the Alaro Castle.